Six Nations Championship

-The Six Nations Championship (known as the Six Nations, branded as Guinness M6N (Note: For sponsorship reasons.)) is an annual international rugby union competition by the men's teams of England, France, Ireland, Italy, Scotland and Wales.
+The Six Nations Championship (known as the Six Nations, branded as Guinness M6N) (Note: For sponsorship reasons.) is an annual international rugby union competition by the men's teams of England, France, Ireland, Italy, Scotland and Wales.
 It is the oldest sports tournament contested by the Home Nations.
-The championship holders are France, who won the 2025 tournament.
+The championship holders are France, who won the 2026 tournament.

 The tournament is organised by the unions of the six participating nations under the banner of Six Nations Rugby, which is responsible for the promotion and operation of the men's, women's and under-20s tournaments, and the Autumn International Series, as well as the negotiation and management of their centralised commercial rights.

 The Six Nations is the successor to the Home Nations Championship (1883–1909 and 1932–39), played by teams from England, Ireland, Scotland, and Wales, which was the first international rugby union tournament.
 With the addition of France, this became the Five Nations Championship (1910–31 and 1947–99), and the Six Nations Championship with Italy joining in 2000.

 England and Wales have won the championship the most times, both with 39 titles, but England have won the most outright titles with 29 (28 for Wales).
 Since the Six Nations era started in 2000, only Italy and Scotland have failed to win the Six Nations title.

 The women's tournament started as the Women's Home Nations in the 1996 season.
 The men's Six Nations Under 20s Championship is the successor to the Under 21s tournament which began in 2004.

 History and expansion

 The tournament was first played in 1883 as the Home Nations Championship among the then four Home Nations of the United Kingdom – England, Ireland, Scotland, and Wales.
 However, England was excluded from the 1888 and 1889 tournaments due to their refusal to join the International Rugby Football Board.
 The tournament then became the Five Nations Championship in 1910 with the addition of France.
 The tournament was expanded in 2000 to become the Six Nations Championship with the addition of Italy.

 Following the relative success of the Tier 2 nations in the 2015 Rugby World Cup, there were calls by Octavian Morariu, the president of Rugby Europe, to let Georgia and Romania join the Six Nations due to their consistent success in the European Nations Cup and ability to compete in the Rugby World Cup.

+From 2024 the series was styled as "M6N" (referring to "Men's 6 Nations"), as a rebranding consistent with the women's competition as "W6N", and the under-20s as "U6N".